-- We are experiencing a difficult time raising our child.
+- We are experiencing a difficult time raising our children.

 - We have a strong relationship.

-Opportunities.
 Create opportunities to demonstrate love as often as possible.
-One my favorite books is the 5 love languages.
+One of my favorite books is the 5 love languages.
 It helps couples understand their way of accepting love.

 Most of the time people think that there is a place and time for everything such as a place and time for kissing or holding hands.
-What people further presume is that physical gestures create emotional connection which are only seen as kissing, holding hands, hugging, cuddling or sex.
+What people further presume is that physical gestures create an emotional connection that is only seen as kissing, holding hands, hugging, cuddling, or sex.

 There are endless creative ways to show your partner that they are loved.: